North By Northwest | 1959

 Alfred Hitchcock hits peak lightweight form with the greatest of all comedy thrillers.
 Cary Grant is perfectly cast as Roger O Thornhill, an advertising exec working in the now demolished CIT Building, which stood at 650 Madison Avenue in New York (Hitchcock makes his cameo appearance under the credits here, just missing the bus).

 The house of silkily villainous Phillip Vandamm (James Mason), supposedly ‘169 Baywood, Glen Cove’, where Thornhill is force-fed bourbon by creepy Leonard (Martin Landau), is the redbrick mansion at Old Westbury Gardens, 71 Old Westbury Road, the Phipps Estate, a few miles south of the real Glen Cove, Long Island.
-The estate, north of Westbury on the Long Island Railroad from New York’s Pennsylvania Station.
-Another screen favourite, the estate is also seen in Love Story, Cruel Intentions and Wolf, among others.
+The estate – which is open to visitors – can be reached from Westbury Station, on the Long Island Railroad, from New York’s Pennsylvania Station.
+Another screen favourite, the estate is also seen in Ridley Scott's 2007 epic American Gangster, Love Story, Cruel Intentions, Hindi drama Kal Ho Naa Ho, and Wolf, among others.

 Thornhill follows a lead to the United Nations Headquarters, First Avenue between 42nd and 48th Streets, where he’s framed for murder.
 You can, more safely, book a United Nations Guided Tour.